m040601/my-awesome-stars/README.md

 - [python-mpd2](https://github.com/Mic92/python-mpd2) - Python library which provides a client interface for the Music Player Daemon.
 - [music-cards](https://github.com/hoveeman/music-cards) - Use RFID to call a curl command to homeassistant to play a Google Play playlist
 - [yq](https://github.com/kislyuk/yq) - Command-line YAML and XML processor - jq wrapper for YAML/XML documents
-- [webcomplete.vim](https://github.com/thalesmello/webcomplete.vim) - A plugin for Vim that completes words from your browser
-- [cihai-cli](https://github.com/cihai/cihai-cli) - CLI front-end for the cihai CJK library
 - [python-evdev](https://github.com/gvalkov/python-evdev) - Python bindings for the Linux input subsystem
-- [qgis2web](https://github.com/tomchadwin/qgis2web) - A QGIS plugin to export a map to an OpenLayers/Leaflet webmap
 - [picamera](https://github.com/waveform80/picamera) - A pure Python interface to the Raspberry Pi camera module
 - [P4wnP1](https://github.com/mame82/P4wnP1) - P4wnP1 is a highly customizable USB attack platform, based on a low cost Raspberry Pi Zero or Raspberry Pi Zero W.
 - [bibcure](https://github.com/bibcure/bibcure) - Bibcure helps in boring tasks by keeping your bibfile up to date and normalized...also allows you to easily download all papers inside your bibtex
 - [pubs](https://github.com/pubs/pubs) - Your bibliography on the command line
 - [gscholar](https://github.com/venthur/gscholar) - Query Google Scholar with Python
 - [curseradio](https://github.com/chronitis/curseradio) - Command line radio player
-- [papis](https://github.com/papis/papis) - Powerful and highly extensible command-line based document and bibliography manager.
 - [extrakto](https://github.com/laktak/extrakto) - tmux clipboard copy and output completions
 - [serenata-de-amor](https://github.com/okfn-brasil/serenata-de-amor) - 🕵 Artificial Intelligence for social control of public administration
 - [zotero-cli](https://github.com/jbaiter/zotero-cli) - Command-line interface for Zotero
 - [HugoPhotoSwipe](https://github.com/GjjvdBurg/HugoPhotoSwipe) - Command-line tool for easy PhotoSwipe galleries in Hugo
+- [requests-html](https://github.com/psf/requests-html) - Pythonic HTML Parsing for Humans™
+- [osm4etrex10](https://github.com/dorski/osm4etrex10) - Create OSM based maps for eTrex 10 GPS receivers
 - [citation.vim](https://github.com/rafaqz/citation.vim) - Zotero and bibtex citations for Vim
-- [bridgy](https://github.com/snarfed/bridgy) - Bridgy pulls comments and likes from social networks back to your web site.
-You can also use it to publish your posts to those networks.
+- [bridgy](https://github.com/snarfed/bridgy) - 📣 Connects your web site to social media.
+Likes, retweets, mentions, cross-posting, and more...
+- [rpi-ramdisk](https://github.com/ali1234/rpi-ramdisk) - Builds ramdisk environments for Raspberry Pi
 - [IMAP_DMS](https://github.com/theomega/IMAP_DMS) - A Document Managment System (DMS) using an IMAP Server as storage and for querying.
 - [open-paperless](https://github.com/zhoubear/open-paperless) - Scan, index, and archive all of your paper documents (acquired by Mayan EDMS)
 - [qb-scripts](https://github.com/peterjschroeder/qb-scripts) - Userscripts for qutebrowser
+- [datasette](https://github.com/simonw/datasette) - A tool for exploring and publishing data
-- [pyzotero](https://github.com/urschrei/pyzotero) - A Python wrapper for the Zotero API
+- [pyzotero](https://github.com/urschrei/pyzotero) - Pyzotero: a Python client for the Zotero API
 - [qutebrowser-zotero](https://github.com/parchd-1/qutebrowser-zotero) - A userscript (in the future, maybe a plugin) to connecto qutebrowser to zotero standalone
 - [Pocket-Plus-Calibre-Plugin](https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin) - 📚 This is a modified version of the official Calibre plugin for Pocket.
 Now, you get The latest and the content organized by your tags, and more!
 - [cryptopuck](https://github.com/platisd/cryptopuck) - A handheld gadget that encrypts your drives on the fly